jracelis-hub/FTP-Server/Environment-Setup.md

 sudo apt install nmap -y
 ```

-Once everything is installed run the following to find which devices have port 22 (_ssh_) opened on the network
+Once everything is installed run the following to find which devices have port 22 (_ssh_) opened on the network.
 ```bash
 nmap -p 22 192.168.0.1/24 | grep -B 4 open
 ```